-Just when you thought the teen drug scene couldn’t get any stranger, news reports boggle parents’ minds with new ways teens are getting high.
-In Detroit, teens are reportedly getting drunk on “boozy bears” – gummi bears, worms and other gelatin-packed creatures that look harmless to parents, teachers and law enforcement, but have soaked in vodka overnight.
-The candy absorbs the vodka, a colorless and relatively odorless favorite among teens, and can get teens drunk with just a few handfuls.
+Gummy bears or gummy drugs are candied treats laced with drugs such as marijuana, ecstasy, or even hallucinogens.
+In Detroit, teens reportedly get drunk on “boozy bears,” or gummy bears, worms, and other gelatin-packed creatures that look harmless to parents, teachers, and law enforcement but have soaked in vodka overnight.
+The candy absorbs vodka, a colorless and relatively odorless favorite among teens, and can get teens drunk with just a few handfuls.

 - Teens can’t be sure of how much alcohol they’re consuming.